Will the GDPR still apply if we leave the EU without a deal?

 The ICO will not be the regulator for any European-specific activities caught by the EU version of the GDPR, although we hope to continue working closely with European supervisory authorities.

-For more information on how this affects your data protection obligations and what you need to do, read Leaving the EU – 6 steps to take.
+For more information on how this affects your data protection obligations and what you need to do, read Data Protection if there’s a no-deal Brexit.

 What will the UK data protection law be if we leave without a deal?